Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 # Requirements

-GEF was built for Python3.
+GEF was built for Python 3.11 (at least).
 It also requires an MPI implementation.

 ## Python packages
+* Python version at least 3.11
 * `numpy` Scientific tools for Python
 * `scipy` Python-based ecosystem of open-source software for mathematics, science, and engineering
 * `sympy` Python library for symbolic mathematics